 A 1-dygn* symposium to discuss and debate biorelevant assays in Pharmaceutical Science

-With more and more drug candidates being poorly soluble compounds there is an increasing pressure on pharmaceutical scientists to come up with enabling formulations.
-This creates a tremendous need for relatively simple in vitro tools that are capable of delivering in vivo – relevant results for the prediction of bioavailability.
-This conference will bring together scientists who work on formulations that increase uptake of the drugs as well as develop models, instruments and methods that realistically represent complex biological systems like GI tract, skin and others.
+This conference will bring together scientists who work on formulations that increase uptake of the drugs as well as develop models, instruments and methods that realistically represent complex biological systems.

-The meeting will be held at Carlsberg Conference Center (Copenhagen, Denmark) and will start with a Plenary Lecture by Patrick Augustijns, KU Leuven, followed by a gala dinner.
+The meeting will be held at Boston Harvard Club Downtown and will start on October 2nd, 2019 with a keynote lecture by Prof. Kiyohiko Sugano (Ritsumeikan University, Shiga, Japan) followed by a reception and gala dinner.
 The main conference will take place the following day.

 * useful Swedish word meaning a period of 24 hours starting at any time of day.

 The symposium will open with a keynote lecture by Kiyohiko Sugano, a professor at the College of Pharmaceutical Sciences (Ritsumeikan University, Shiga, Japan) whom many of you may know from his previous career at Pfizer and Chugai (Roche) and as an author of the book “Biopharmaceutical Modelling and Simulations: Theory, Practice, Methods, and Applications”.

 The lecture will be followed by a welcome reception and a 3-course gala dinner.

 A one day conference of thought-provoking presentations.
 We are compiling a lineup of exciting speakers from the pharmaceutical industry and academia with the names and affiliations to be posted on this page shortly.
 For a preliminary agenda for this event, click the link here.

 The final agenda will be published as soon as it becomes available.